How-To: Staining Concrete Floors

 Concrete poured with excessive water in the mix can create a thin, unstable layer of concrete on the slab surface.
 To test for instability, press the tip of nail into the concrete.
 If breaking or damage of any kind occurs, the slab must be profiled with a sander or buffer using a 60-80 grit sanding disc before staining.

 Step 2. – Choosing Acid Stain Colors – When acid staining concrete floors, take natural lighting into account when select a color (s).
 If you’re staining a basement floor with very little natural light, choose a lighter color like Malayan Buff or use the darker colors as an accent stain.
 Always keep your color scheme in mind.
 Exact color matches are difficult to achieve with acid stain so select a complementary color (s).
 Many customers select at least two acid stain colors for indoor floor applications.
+For more acid stain color combinations, check out our acid stain photo gallery.

 Step 3. – Clean Well Before Starting – Concrete floors can have all kinds of unexpected contaminants.
 If you have multiple contaminants like paint, glue and dry wall mud, it might be better to sand the floor using a high-speed buffer and an 80-grit sanding pad.
 If you only have small amounts glue and paint, apply Bean-e-doo Mastic Remover and Soy Gel Paint Stripper to clean the floor.
 Remember to carefully clean the floor with DCI Concrete Cleaner and water solution before acid staining.
 Rinse thoroughly to remove residue and allow to dry.
 Invest in a wet-dry vacuum for staining concrete floors.
 It really does shorten the work time and make clean up much easier.
 If the concrete condition is more than you’re willing to tackle, consider applying a concrete overlay.
 It can be acid stained or integrally colored with concrete pigment and might just be a better option when the concrete slab is heavily soiled or has other problems.